 The mission of the Summer Art Program evolves from a rich heritage of programs and experiences that have contributed to its vibrancy over the past forty years.
-Various past and current programs have included:
+Various past and current programs include:

 - Pre-College Program in Art with credit and non-credit courses for high school students in the summer after their sophomore, junior, and senior years